2026 Update: Wegovy Pricing Changed Significantly This Year

 Every Wegovy Cost Pathway Explained

-★ NovoCare Savings Card (commercial insurance) Best for insured patients
+★ NovoCare Savings Offer (commercial insurance) Best for insured patients

-Retail Pharmacy (Walgreens, CVS, Costco, etc.) — Without Insurance Most expensive pathway
+Retail Pharmacy Without Insurance or Savings Programs Most expensive pathway

 ★ Compounded Semaglutide (Luma Health) — Cash-Pay Best value for most cash-pay patients